Rustin170506/tidb-analyze.slide/slides.md

 I just transferred to the optimizer team about a year ago.

 I'm also very active in the Rust community.
-If you have any questions about the Rust toolchain, feel free to ask me.
+If you have any questions about the Rust toolchain, feel free to reach out to me.
 We can discuss it together.

 -->